vpelss/Space-Nerds-In-Space-Appimage/README.md

 # Space-Nerds-In-Space-Appimage

-I have created a Linux AppImage for Space Nerds In Space so you don't have to comile it.
+I have created a Linux AppImage for Space Nerds In Space for those who can't compile it.

 My AppImage version is here: https://github.com/vpelss/Space-Nerds-In-Space-Appimage/releases/tag/Newest

 Note: It must be started in a Linux terminal

-- Download.
+- Download
+- open terminal at file path
 - chmod +x Space_Nerds_in_Space-x86_64.AppImage
 - ./Space_Nerds_in_Space-x86_64.AppImage